laurpaik/cs-data-structures/README.md

 complete, we'll compile our notes into a single study guide.
 Accompanying diagrams may be made on the whiteboard.

-### Lists (Primitive Arrays, Stacks, Queues)

-1. What is a list, also known as a primitive array?
-1. What is the time-complexity of search for a primitive array?
-1. What differentiates a queue from a stack?
-1.  **Bonus:** What is the time-complexity of insertion?
-Deletion?

 ### Linked Lists

 1. What is a linked list?
-How is it different from a primitive array?
-1. What is the time-complexity to search for a linked list?
+1. What is the time-complexity to search a linked list?
 1. Does it matter whether the list is sorted or not?
 Why?
 1.  **Bonus:** What is a doubly linked list?
 1.  **Bonus:** What is the time-complexity of insertion?
 Deletion?